Skip to main content

 What Is a Patent Foramen Ovale?

-The foramen ovale (fuh-RAY-men oh-VAL-ee) is a normal opening between the upper two chambers (the right atrium and left atrium) of an unborn baby's heart.
+The foramen ovale (feh-RAY-men oh-VAL-ee) is a normal opening between the upper two chambers (the right atrium and left atrium) of an unborn baby's heart.
 The foramen ovale usually closes 6 months to a year after the baby's birth.

-When the foramen ovale stays open after birth, it's called a patent (PAY-tent, which means "open") foramen ovale (PFO).
+If the foramen ovale stays open after birth, it's called a patent (PAY-tent, which means "open") foramen ovale (PFO).

 Two diagrams show the position of the heart in the body and a close-up, cross section of a healthy heart.
 Blood flows from the left atrium into the left ventricle and through a valve into the aorta.